benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 **RESTART THE TIMER!!!!**

-- **Aloha!**
+- **Aloha everyone!**
+  * Fully aware that I'm standing between you and lunch
+  * So I'll jump right in!
-- It's "perfect" (in quotes) because it's obviously highly subjective
+- It the "perfect" (in quotes) library tooling because it's obviously highly subjective
-  * These are naturally my opinions
+  * These are naturally my own opinions
-- But they're birthed out building and consuming hundreds of libraries
+- But they're birthed out building and consuming hundreds of different libraries
 - I'm always obsessed with doing things the "best way"
   * Even when I'm just starting
-- So these are learnings over the years doing platform-y things
+- So these are learnings over the years doing tooling-type things
   * In open-source & on the job
-  * As well as watch how more prolific folks have done it
+  * As well as watching how other more prolific folks have done it
+- It's the talk I would've liked to have heard when I was starting
+- **TWEETED OUT THE SLIDES!**

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/alessandra-caretto-cAY9X4rPG3g-bicycle-unsplash.jpg) no-repeat center" data-background-size="cover" -->